MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 An _interface_ specifies a specific way in which one can interact with an object, provided that the object implements the _interface_.

-An _interface_'s definition specifies a particular set of [method](#method) headers & [property](#property) access definitions (both termed prototypes), that in turn specify the method calls & property references that can be used on objects implementing the _interface_.
-When it is said that a particular _interface_ of an object is being used, it is meant that such method calls & property references specified by the _interface_, & in the context of the _interface_, are being used on the object.
+An _interface_'s definition specifies a particular set of [method](#method) headers and [property](#property) access definitions (both termed prototypes), that in turn specify the method calls and property references that can be used on objects implementing the _interface_.
+When it is said that a particular _interface_ of an object is being used, it is meant that such method calls and property references specified by the _interface_, and in the context of the _interface_, are being used on the object.

 The prototypes of an _interface_ are said to represent the members that the _interface_ encapsulates. _Interfaces_ never supply procedure implementations (i.e. procedure bodies in _interface_ definitions are either absent or not applicable.)

 An _interface_ definition created using the VBE, is defined in a [class module](#class-module).
 Such _interfaces_ are classified as classes within the VBE, and in programming terms, can also be used as though they were [classes](#class). _Interfaces_ defined in a [type-library](#type-library) definition specifically using the 'interface' keyword of the Interface Definition Language (IDL), that are accessed using [library references](../reference/user-interface-help/references-dialog-box.md), are also classified as classes within the VBE but cannot be instantiated.

 When handling an object reference for an object that implements a specific _interface_, the object reference must expose the _interface_, in order to be able to use the _interface_ directly on the object reference.
-If the object reference isn't as such, [casting](../Reference/User-Interface-Help/data-type-summary.md#conversion--casting-between-data-types) the object reference to another type that exposes the _interface_, will enable the _interface_ to be used on the cast object reference & so ultimately on the object.
+If the object reference isn't as such, [casting](../Reference/User-Interface-Help/data-type-summary.md#conversion--casting-between-data-types) the object reference to another type that exposes the _interface_, will enable the _interface_ to be used on the cast object reference and so ultimately on the object.

 If a class _implements_ an _interface_ (whether by use of the [Implements](../Reference/User-Interface-Help/implements-statement.md) statement or as explicitly specified in a type-library definition), an instance of the class can be used as an [argument](#argument) to a procedure when the procedure specifies that the corresponding internal [parameter](#parameter) should have the type of the _interface_, so long as code within the procedure body is 'happy' to accept such a value.
 In such cases, a cast of the argument's value to the parameter type, occurs.